 Offering cable- or satellite-style TV service over our network would be prohibitively expensive.
 The good news is that with all the TV and movie content being offered over the Internet through free or subscription services, many have found that there is no need for separate cable or satellite service.
-In fact we expect the volume of available content to continue to increase.
+In fact we expect the volume of Internet-delivered content to continue to increase.

 Using any of several available streaming services, you could save hundreds of dollars a year by “cutting the cord” and transitioning from satellite TV to online streaming video, sometimes called OTT (over-the-top) media service.

 You can watch on-demand programs and movies—even live television—without additional hardware on a computer, tablet, smartphone, or Smart TV.
-Smart TVs are newer TVs that have Internet access through your router via Ethernet (wired) or Wi-Fi (wireless) built-in.
+Smart TVs are newer TVs that have Internet access through your router via built-in Ethernet (wired) or Wi-Fi (wireless).
 There are also third-party devices (Roku, Apple TV, Amazon FireStick, Google Chromecast, Nvidia Shield) that will allow you to watch streaming content from the Internet on a normal, “non-smart” TV.
 You can even stream using a gaming console such as Microsoft Xbox, Sony PlayStation, or Nintendo Wii connected via Ethernet or Wi-Fi.

 One highly regarded option is YouTube TV, which has all the local channels, including NESN (New England Sports Network): tv.youtube.com/welcome.
 There are many others, of course.

 Some streaming services are free, and many paid services offer a free trial period so that you can see if they’re to your liking before you commit.
-For more information and options visit wiredwest.net/for-customers/can-i-get-tv.
+For more information and options, visit wiredwest.net/for-customers/can-i-get-tv.

 Depending on your location and elevation you may also be able to receive several local broadcast TV channels over the air for free with an HD digital antenna.
 Signal strength will vary depending on your home’s geographic specifics and installed antenna height above ground.